cchulo-archive/cchulo.codes/README.md

 ---

-## Instructions to run
+## Requirements

 To compile you will need at minimum:

 - .NET Core SDK 3.1 +
 - NodeJS 14+ LTS

+## Instructions to compile and run

-Run npm install in the following directories:
+1. Run `npm install` in the following directories:

 - cchulo.App.PortfolioBlog/ClientApp
 - cchulo.App.StrapiCMS

-You will then need to launch both .NET Core app (which is set up to compile and run the Client App)
+2. You will then need to launch both .NET Core app (which is set up to compile and run the Client App)

 `dotnet run --project cchulo.App.PortfolioBlog` from the root of the project